Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tran Duy and Japanese anime characters.
 Photo: FBNV

-In 2019, Gen Z young people shared a special clip - a young man carved a wooden statue of Songoku with exquisite details as if it had just come out of a Japanese comic.
-Youtube channel: Artisan Au Lac Woodart Vietnam also achieved more than 5.4 million views of this clip just a short time after posting.
+In 2019, Gen Z young people shared a special clip – a young man carving a statue of Goku out of wood with exquisite details, as if he had just stepped out of a Japanese comic book.
+The YouTube channel: Nghệ Nhân Âu Lạc Woodart Vietnam also achieved over 5.4 million views of this clip shortly after it was uploaded.

 Tran Duy and his foreign friends are excited about the carved products.
-Photo: L.T.K
+Photo: L.T.K.

 Tran Duy and his foreign friends are excited about the carved products.
 Photo: LTK